1and1/ioc-unit/README.md

 * ejb-cdi-unit is the module providing the test extensions, it is available from maven central
 * ejb-cdi-unit5 is the module providing the test extensions for JUnit5, it is available from maven central
-* ejb-cdi-unit-test-war is code used by
+* ioc-unit-test-war is code used by
-	* ejb-cdi-unit-tests in regression tests
+	* ioc-unit-tests in regression tests
-	* ejb-cdi-unit-tests5 regression tests using JUnit5
+	* ioc-unit-tests5 regression tests using JUnit5
 	* ejb-cdi-unit-tomee to show how the tests can be implemented using tomee embedded
 	* ejb-cdi-unit-arq to prove that the modules behaviour fits to wildfly
 * ejb-cdi-unit-tomee-simple contains some code doing simple tests only with tomee. ejb-cdi-unit is not used here.